neighbour-hoods/applet-template/STRUCTURE.md

 # applet execution
-There are two main contexts in which your applet will be executed: in `We` as an applet (contained in the `we-applet/` directory) and as a web app for development purposes (in the `ui/` directory, which also contains the ui components and state management).
+There are two main contexts in which your applet will be executed: in `NH Launcher` (currently a fork of `We`) as an applet (contained in the `we-applet/` directory) and as a web app for development purposes (in the `ui/` directory, which also contains the ui components and state management).
 The reason for this separation is to speed up the development cycle of your frontend.
-Whenever you test your applet in we, you need to build it as a `.webhapp` and install it directly to `We`, which is time consuming.
+Whenever you test your applet in we, you need to build it as a `.webhapp` and install it directly to `NH Laucnher`, which is time consuming.

-## without `We`
+## without `NH Launcher`
 By running `npm run start` you spawn a conductor and initialize a sensemaker cell and a provider cell, and launch the ui as a web app directly in the browser.

 In `package.json`, this is done by the following commands: